webappio/docs/api/010_ci_jobs.md

 - `ref=9abc2ac68d52afe1a5a3fbc724d031af5a397204` to check out a specific commit.
 If omitted, we use "origin/master"
 - `accept_buttons=true` to accept any BUTTON instructions in the job (i.e., to deploy automatically)
 - `skip_no_further_than=(CHECKPOINT name)` to avoid skipping certain actions (e.g., deployment) - this lets you use Layer as a cheap lambda.
+- `extra` - extra data exposed in the run as API_EXTRA, useful for passing arbitrary data in

 <language-tabs>
 ```ruby